jacobdhlee/thumbroll/README.md

 1. If you want to run the XCode iPhone simulator from a development server (e.g., localhost), uncomment Option 1 and comment-out Option 2.
 Then, click the play button in the top-left corner (or Command + R).
 2. If you want to run the simulator on a physical iPhone device from a pre-bundled file on disk running on a remote server (e.g., Digital Ocean droplet), comment-out Option 1 and uncomment Option 2.
 Then, click the play button in the top-left corner (or Command + R).

+#### Desktop

+__Step 1: Set environment__

+The file '/client/desktop/utils/environment.js' is used to set the environment the front-end will use to communicate with the server.
+Change the key in the export statement to change the environment.
+See above to get IP address from a docker-machine.

 ## Icons